ghulamhussainkhuhro/Ecommerce_Sales_Analysis/README.md

 4. **Visual Appeal:** Designing the dashboard with a gradient background added a professional, modern touch.
 5. **Insights-Driven Thinking:** Identifying trends, patterns, and actionable insights helped me hone analytical skills.

 This project was more than just data analysis; it was an opportunity to make data accessible, insightful, and actionable for stakeholders.
 The dashboard now stands as a testament to my skills in data visualization and storytelling, ready to drive real-world impact.

-## Repository Structure
-├── data/
-│   ├── Orders.csv         # Sales data
-│   ├── OrderDetails.csv   # Product details
-├── images/
-│   ├── dashboard.png      # Gradient-themed dashboard
-│   ├── gradient-bg.png    # Background image used in the dashboard
-├── README.md              # Documentation
-├── dashboard.twbx         # Tableau Workbook

 ## Tools and Technologies
-- **Data Visualization**: Tableau
+- **Data Visualization**: Power BI
 - **Languages Used**: SQL, Python (for data preprocessing)
 - **Design**: Gradient background for aesthetic appeal
 - **Customization**: Filters, slicers, and dynamic parameters for user-driven analysis